|Trail Features:||Lake, Scenic views|

 Less than a mile from the boat dock you'll reach the suspension footbridge over Cataract Creek.
 The short side trail that leads up to Hidden Falls is also located here.

-To continue on towards the lake hikers will cross the footbridge.
-Beyond the creek the trail begins passing over a series of wooden boardwalks that carry hikers above a few boggy areas.
+To continue on towards Grinnell Lake hikers should walk across the suspension bridge.
+Beyond the creek the trail begins passing over a series of wooden boardwalks that carry hikers over a few sensitive boggy areas.

 Depending on the angle of the sun, the lake has an emerald, or opaque turquoise appearance.
 This is the result of glacial silt being transported down from Grinnell Glacier.